-DISCOVERING CHRIST-LIKE HABITS, Best for 9th Grade Bible Curriculum (Book 3) Jan L. Harris, Howard & Bonnie Lisech,
+DISCOVERING CHRIST-LIKE HABITS, Best for 9th Grade Bible Curriculum (Book 3) Ian L. Harris, Howard & Bonnie Lisech,

 Discovering Christ-like Habits is the third book in our DISCOVERING... series and it is designed to change your student's life patterns.
 It provides not only a deeper understanding of Christian habits, but also daily practice in such disciplines as prayer, worship, Bible study, etc. The lessons combine Bible studies with plenty of hands-on activities, writing stories, interviewing family members, planning and acting out Bible dramas, and taking a field trip, for example.
-Your students will gain practical, godly habits while deepening their ful artwork and an unreached people group profile to broaden each student's understanding of our world.
+Your students will gain practical, godly habits while deepening their relationship with Jesus.
+At the beginning of each lesson, we introduce beautiful artwork and an unreached people group profile to broaden each student's understanding of our world.